 And struck me a blow

 - Shout-Out: Frost reels off a passage he likes from an 18th century poem called "The Task": "Oh for a lodge in some vast wilderness/Some boundless contiguity of shade."

 - Title Drop: Frost says in an interview that he suggested as his own epitaph the closing line from his poem "The Lesson for Today": "I had a lover's quarrel with the world."
 And as it turns out that line actually is the epitaph on his gravestone.

 - White-Dwarf Starlet: Frost reads the poem "Provide, Provide", about a "withered hag" washerwoman who was once "the picture pride of Hollywood."

 - Your Terrorists Are Our Freedom Fighters: Frost is asked a question about his old friend and colleague Ezra Pound, later a fan of Benito Mussolini who made radio broadcasts for Fascist Italy.
-Frost says that Pound got off light and should have been shot for treason, then muses that Washington and Jefferson were traitors back in the day.
+Frost says that Pound got off lightly and should have been shot for treason, then muses that Washington and Jefferson were regarded as traitors by the British in their day.
 He even quotes Patrick Henry's famous line "If this be treason, make the most of it."